hoshikawa2/oci_vision_invoice/README.md

-# 📄 Automatic Invoice Processing with OCI Vision and OCI Generative AI
+# Automate Invoice Images with Oracle Cloud Vision and Generative AI

-## 🧠 Introduction
+## Introduction

 Companies often receive thousands of invoices in unstructured formats—scanned images or PDFs—originating from suppliers and service providers.
 Manually extracting data from these invoices, such as invoice number, customer name, items purchased, and total amount, is a time-consuming and error-prone process.